The delivery of what you say can make all the difference in how your audience remembers you - for both the right and wrong reasons!

 This may seem quite a bizarre thought, but think about it.
 Emotions have to be shared through something: partly through your body language and partly through the words that you choose and the remainder is through the sounds you make and how you say it.

-Emotions are shared considerably through vowels mainly because they are all made with an open mouth, and as such the sounds have the advantage of taking some time and coming from inside of you.
+Emotions are shared considerably through vowels, mainly because they are all made with an open mouth.
+As such, the sounds have the advantage of taking some time and coming from inside of you.

 Consonants, on the other hand, are a fleeting moment of contact between two parts of your mouth, so literally don’t provide the time to share emotions.